Disney Channel (Brazil): Zapping Zone

 Disney Channel Brazil produced an original show called Zapping Zone, in which hosts interacted with viewers with games and trivia.
-It was aired only on weekdays.
-They also gave news about Disney Channel, the channel's series, upcoming Walt Disney Pictures films and new Disney Channel Original Movies.
-Its broadcast was not live, and viewers can call to participate in games, all of them containing questions and trivia about Disney films and series.
-They can win T-shirts and caps just for participating; however, if they win, the awards include DVDs, soundtracks and video games of different Disney films and characters.
+It aired on weekdays and also gave news about Disney Channel, the channel's series, upcoming Walt Disney Pictures films and new Disney Channel Original Movies.
+Its broadcast was not live, and viewers could call to participate in games containing questions and trivia about Disney films and series.
+Viewers could win T-shirts and caps just for participating, with prizes for winners including DVDs, soundtracks, and video games of Disney films.
 This show was first aired on 27 July 2000, and ended on 26 October 2012.

 The hosts of Zapping Zone presented Disney Channel Original Series, which were aired in the block as a primetime.
 New episodes of animated and live-action series were often aired on weekdays.
-New music videos or trailers also premiered in this block, introduced by the hosts.
-There were also blocks such as Contratempo, Metidas de Pata (Bloopers), and Sextas Xtremas (Xtreme Friday).
+Hosts also introduced new music videos or trailer premiers in this block.
+Other blocks included Contratempo, Metidas de Pata (Bloopers), and Sextas Xtremas (Xtreme Friday).

 Movies

-O Maravilhoso Mundo de Disney (Wonderful World of Disney) was the block after the Zapping Zone, in which different Walt Disney Pictures films were aired.
-This block aired on weekdays.
+The O Maravilhoso Mundo de Disney (Wonderful World of Disney) block aired Disney films on weekdays after the Zapping Zone.
 The early-afternoon weekday film block was named Cool After School.
 On weekends, it was replaced with a Disney Cinemagic block.
 Movies were occasionally aired on Disney Junior.

 This was followed by Filme Disney Channel (Disney Channel Movies), which aired Disney Channel Original Movies.
-It aired on Thursdays, Fridays, and Saturdays after Zapping Zone and sometimes any other weekday after Wonderful World of Disney.
+It aired on Thursdays, Fridays, and Saturdays after Zapping Zone and sometimes other weekdays after Wonderful World of Disney.
 Some movies aired on Rede Telecine before airing on Disney Channel.

 Holidays

 The summer special began in December and ended in late February.
-It included premieres of new films and television series episodes.
-The channel aired themed films and episodes for Halloween and Christmas.
+It included premieres of new films and television episodes.
+The channel aired Halloween and Christmas specials.

 The channel aired an original production.
 Viewers voted on the website for their favorite movies, episodes, and specials.
-The most voted ones were aired on December 31.
+The ones with the most votes were aired on December 31.
 The show was hosted by the cast of "Zapping Zone."
-There was a countdown and previews of new programs coming next year.
+It featured a countdown and previews of new programs coming next year.
 This replaced the previous block, "Popcorn."

 Mouse, Câmera, Ação!

 Mouse, Câmera, Ação!
-(Mouse, Camera, Action!) was an event aired once a month in which viewers can vote between three different movies, and the winner was aired at the end of the month.
-Viewers can vote via the website, on mobile services, or social media.
-This block was discontinued by mid-2017.
+(Mouse, Camera, Action!) was an event aired once a month in which viewers could vote between three different movies, with the winner aired at the end of the month.
+Viewers could vote through the website, on mobile services, or social media.
+This block was discontinued in mid-2017.

 Disney Jr. nas manhãs do Disney Channel

-Disney Jr. nas manhãs do Disney Channel was the Disney Junior branded block where Disney Junior series which broadcast in the mornings from 6am to 11am.
+Disney Jr. nas manhãs do Disney Channel was the morning block where Disney Junior series were broadcast from 6am to 11am.

 Sabatona

 Sabatona (lit.
-'Saturday Marathon') was a programming block that originated on Disney XD, broadcast every Saturday.
-A different marathon of some animation series aired 3 hours each week.
+'Saturday Marathon') was a programming block that originated on Disney XD and was broadcast every Saturday.
+It ran a 3 hour marathon of various animated series.